dhcode/big-json-viewer/README.md

 [![npm](https://img.shields.io/npm/v/big-json-viewer.svg)](https://www.npmjs.com/package/big-json-viewer)

-A TypeScript library that enables efficient working with large JSON data in the browser.
+A JavaScript library that enables efficient working with large JSON data in the browser.

 The JSON data is held as ArrayBuffer and never parsed completely.